 So, the first thing you need to know is, be patient.
 You might strike lucky and get the first job you apply for, but it probably going to take you a good few attempts before you get anything.
 So be ready for this.

 Apply for more than you think you should.
 In other words, apply to a lot of jobs.
-The more you apply to the more likely you are to get a job offer.
+The more you apply to, the more likely you are to get a job offer.
 Also, if the job asks for a cover letter.
 Do it.
 They may seem boring and tiresome, but usually the company only read the cover letter, and if they're interested they will look at everything else.
 Remember, they read hundreds of applications.
 Make yours stand out.

 Do your research.
 If there is a particular company or role you are interested working in, found out as much as you can about it.
 What type of projects does the company do?
 Do you need more skills to work in that position?
 You could even contact the company directly and ask them what kind of person they like working for them.
 Showing that you are eager and interested, means that they are more likely to remember you.